TrialsNest

 Multi-site clinical trial recruitment dashboard

-A practical dashboard guide for site networks that need to compare clinical trial recruitment movement, source quality, stale leads, records blockers, and sponsor-ready next actions across locations.
+A practical dashboard guide for site networks comparing recruitment movement, source quality, stale leads, records blockers, scheduled visits, and sponsor-ready next actions.

 A multi-site clinical trial recruitment dashboard should make action comparable across locations without hiding local context.
 The useful view shows source quality, owner, status, blocker, stale risk, records readiness, scheduled movement, and sponsor-ready next actions.